All Episodes

 There's no other word that I can find that fits this.

-But you can see very easily here how Alex's world is based on convenience and on utility.
+But you can see how very easily here how Alex's world is based on convenience and on utility.

 Right now, Elon is a very useful thing for him.

-He's allowed Alex back on Twitter, where he can spread misinformation so much easier than he could before, and he can even monetize it.
+He's allowed Alex back on Twitter where he can spread misinformation so much easier than he could before, and he can even monetize it.

 Plus, Elon was on that space with Alex, which gives Alex the appearance of proximity to one of the richest people in the world.

-that Alex does, so Elon's tweets work as de facto advertisements or endorsements for Alex's show, whether they're intended to be or not.
+So Elon's tweets work as de facto advertisements or endorsements for Alex's show, whether they're intended to be or not.

 Yes.